Skip to content

 • Consult local historical records: Visit your local archives or contact a historian.
 Parish maps or documents may show historical responsibilities linked to your land

-• Seek professional advice: If your research indicates potential liability, consult a solicitor specialising in property law.
+• Seek professional advice: If your research indicates potential liability, you could consult a solicitor specialising in property law.
 They can offer detailed guidance and clarify your options

 • Consider chancel repair insurance: If there's a risk, consider taking out chancel repair insurance.
 This insurance is generally affordable and provides peace of mind